 You’ll love these bacon wrapped jalapeño peppers stuffed with cream cheese and shredded cheddar.
 Similar to jalapeño poppers except that these are low-carb, keto, and baked in the oven.

-If you’re not into spicy things but you still want to try these out, I recommend using mini sweet bell peppers instead of jalapeños.
+If you can’t tolerate chili peppers at all but you still want to try these out, I recommend using mini sweet bell peppers instead of jalapeños.
 You might have seen them in the produce section of your grocery store — they usually come in clear packaging with various colors and are about the same size as a jalapeño.
-These mini sweet bell peppers are also a good idea if you are very sensitive to capsaicin.
-I always wear gloves when handling the raw peppers because I’ve had pepper hands before and it is not something I ever want to go through again.

-Watch the video below to learn how to make these bacon wrapped jalapeño peppers:
+Video on how to make bacon wrapped jalapeño peppers:

 You’ll love these bacon wrapped jalapeño peppers stuffed with cream cheese and shredded cheddar.
 Similar to jalapeño poppers except that these are low-carb and baked in the oven.

 - 6 jalapeño peppers (about 8 ounces) sliced lengthwise in half with seeds and membranes removed

 - 6 slices bacon cut widthwise in half

 Add cream cheese to a microwave-safe mixing bowl.
 Microwave until slightly softened, about 15 seconds.
 Add cheddar cheese and garlic powder.
 Mix until combined.